Sprache : Es gibt diese Seite auch auf Deutsch.

 Looking for Interview Partners

-The interview would be:
+The interview would:

 Who we are #

-We study the intersection of computer security and privacy with human factors.
+Our group studies the intersection of computer security and privacy with human factors.
 We are particularly interested in investigating end users, administrators, developers, and designers of computer systems and their interdependencies with computer security and privacy mechanisms.